 First of all, let’s understand why you should learn pivot table?
 A pivot table allows you to extract the significance from a large, detailed dataset.
 If you are involved in data processing then Pivot table is the best tool to use in Excel.
 A pivot table can sort, count total or give the average of the data on a presentable dashboard.
 It is a very powerful tool that helps to summarise the data.
 I strongly recommend avoiding using formula to summarise data, rather follow this simple pivot table tutorial

-Assume that you are working in an HR department and you have a data set of employee records with information like date of joining, employee name, salary, division, rating and Age.
+Assume that you are working in an HR department and you have a data set of employee records show tables with information like date of joining, employee name, salary, division, rating and Age.

 Now you want to check division wise total salary, average salary and how many people are working on a specific division.
 If you are good in using formula then you can use the formula but pivot table will give you the result quickly.

 To get a quick report, let’s apply Pivot Table:

 - Choose your entire dataset.
 You can press a shortcut key Ctrl+A to choose the dataset or select the very first cell of your data range and then Ctrl + shift + right and down arrow to choose your data range.

 - After your selection goes to insert tab and then click on the pivot table.
 The shortcut key is Alt + N+ V